reichlab/zoltr/cran-comments.md

     Long-running tests and vignette code can be made optional for checking, but do ensure that the checks that are left do exercise all the features of the package.

-## R CMD check results
-- There were no ERRORs nor WARNINGs.
-- Local build generated no NOTEs.
-- Win-builder generated 1 NOTE:
-  - "Possibly mis-spelled words in DESCRIPTION", but the spelling of "Zoltar" is correct.

-0 errors | 0 warnings | 0 notes

-## Downstream dependencies
-Reverse dependencies checked with devtools::revdep_check().
-No issues found.